scalecube/slate/source/includes/API.md

 }
 ```

-Service is combination of contract and the reference that uphold the contract.
+Service is combination of definition and the reference that uphold the contract.

 * definition - metadata that define the service.
 * reference - code of the service

 ### ServiceDefinition
-Its the contract that describe the service.
+Its the metadata that describe the service.

 * serviceName - The name of a service
 * methods - Map of methods that exist in the service.